 Their waters roared and were troubled, the mountains were troubled by his might.
 Diapsalma

-The torrents of the river make glad the city of God; the Most High has hallowed his tabernacle.
+There is a river whose streams make glad the city of God; the Most High has sanctified his tabernacle.

 God is in the midst of her, she shall never be shaken; God shall help her right early in the morning.